mui/material-ui/docs/pages/blog/tenerife-retreat.md

 ![MUI X colleagues José and Andrew bond over a bottle of wine at dinner one night during the retreat.](/static/blog/tenerife-retreat/jose-andrew-wine.jpg)

-_MUI X colleagues José and Andrew bond over a bottle of wine at dinner one night during the retreat._
+<p class="blog-description">MUI X colleagues José and Andrew bond over a bottle of wine at dinner one night during the retreat.</p>

 ## Activities